Shangxpss/EnglishTutor/analyse/2024NewStandardOne.md

 B. Hire experts to check the records.
 C. Confirm the identity of the users.
 D. Give guidance to citizen scientists.

+I’ve been motivated — and demotivated — by other folks’ achievement s all my life.

+When I was a teenager, a neighborhood friend 41C a marathon race.
+Feeling motivated, I started running 42A , but then two things happened.
+First, a girl I met one day told me she was 43D for a “super,” referring to a 52.4-mile double marathon.
+Then, the next day I went on my longest run — 15 miles.
+To be honest, I 44C it!
+Between the girl making my 45B seem small and the pure boredom of jogging, I decided that the only 46D I’d ever run again is if a big dog was running after me!

+So I 47C cycling.
+I got a good bike and rode a lot.
+I 48B of entering cycle races until I flew to San Diego to visit my sister.
+While she was at work one day, I 49B her bike and went for a ride.
+The 50A : The roads there went through large valleys where I’d be riding uphill for miles at a time.
+I’d never faced such 51D .
+That day, I got 52A by about 100 “local” bikers who were used to such roads.
+When I got back home, suddenly riding my bike didn’t seem quite as 53D .

+I’ve 54B a lot since then.
+I’ve come to accept that whatever 55C I set for myself, they just have to be my own.

+41. A. knew B. held C. won D. quit
+42. A. regularly B. silently C. proudly D. recently
+43. A. asking B. looking C. waiting D. training
+44. A. made B. believed C. hated D. deserved
+45. A. advantage B. achievement C. contribution D. influence
+46. A. way B. risk C. place D. reason
+47. A. gave up B. went on C. turned to D. dealt with
+48. A. heard B. dreamed C. complained D. approved
+49. A. painted B. borrowed C. bought D. parked
+50. A. problem B. secret C. principle D. advice
+51. A. dangers B. events C. opponents D. challenges
+52. A. passed B. convinced C. admired D. stopped
+53. A. reliable B. convenient C. familiar D. appealing
+54. A. traveled B. matured C. missed D. worried
+55. A. limits B. dates C. goals D. tests